fossabot/zip/docs/hacking_syntax.md

 #### 3. ErlTranslate

-This module is in charge of converting Bejo's AST into Erlang Abstract Format.
+This module is in charge of converting Zip's AST into Erlang Abstract Format.
 Erlang Abstract Format (sometimes called absform or simply forms in code) is a [well documented specification](https://erlang.org/doc/apps/erts/absform.html) for the Erlang parse tree.